-This curriculum is designed for a full-day workshop for 20-25 people, but the material can be adapted for almost any situation, like showing one or two charts to a few people during lunch, or holding a one-hour version of the workshop for a small group.
-All of us in the network need to figure out the best ways to use the curriculum in our communities, and get out the word.
+This curriculum was originally designed for a full-day in-person workshop for 20-25 people, but the material can be adapted for almost any situation, like showing one or two charts to a few people during lunch, or holding a one-hour version of the workshop for a small group.
+All of us need to figure out the best ways we can use the curriculum in our communities to promote discussion about runaway inequality.

 Workshop curriculum & related materials